 Chronic pain and depression are two of the most common health problems that health professionals encounter, yet only a handful of studies have investigated the relationship between these conditions in the general population (Currie and Wang, 2004).
 Major depression is thought to be four times greater in people with chronic back pain than in the general population (Sullivan, Reesor, Mikail & Fisher, 1992).
 In research studies on depression in chronic low back pain patients seeking treatment at pain clinics, prevalence rates are even higher.
-32 to 82 percent of patients show some type of depression or depressive problem, with an average of 62 percent (Sinel, Deardorff & Goldstein, 1996).
+Thirty two to 82 percent of patients show some type of depression or depressive problem, with an average of 62 percent (Sinel, Deardorff & Goldstein, 1996).
 In a recent study it was found that the rate of major depression increased in a linear fashion with greater pain severity (Currie and Wang, 2004).
 It was also found that the combination of chronic back pain and depression was associated with greater disability than either depression or chronic back pain alone.

 Acute Pain Usually Lasts a Short Time.
 Pain that lasts less than 3 to 6 months, or pain directly related to tissue damage, is called acute pain.

 Acute pain can become chronic after a crash if not treated promptly, and we recommend that patients come into our office immediately.
 When pain persists, it becomes more affected by other influences, which can increase the individual’s risk of developing chronic pain.
 These influences include such things as the pain signal continuing to reach the central nervous system after the tissue has healed, lack of exercise (physical de-conditioning), a person’s thoughts about the pain, as well as emotional states such as depression and anxiety.